This High-Intensity Interval Training (HIIT) guide is probably the best interval training guide in the galaxy.

 That’s a little much, even for me, who writes for a living on why you should work out and likes using hyperbole for effect.

 Seriously, I’m better at it than ANYBODY ON THE PLANET.

 Cardio, strength training, and HIIT all have many benefits.

-This means that I don’t care how many intervals you do, it’s not gonna help you lose weight if you don’t also fix your nutrition.
+It doesn’t matter how many intervals you do – it’s not gonna help you lose weight if you don’t also fix your nutrition.

-You can read our Beginner’s Guide to Nutrition if you want more information, which will help you build a plate like this:
+You can read our Beginner’s Guide to Healthy Eating if you want more information, which will help you build a plate like this:

 And if you want to download our free 10-level Nutrition Guide to help you fix your diet starting today, you can do so by signing up in the box below: